Dr. Dressler recommends the Dog Cancer Diet because it contains nutrient-dense foods. Nutrient-dense foods are crucial for dogs with cancer.

 Think about what a dog’s wild diet was once like.
 In the wild, they ate natural roaming animals full of protein, and this is what your dog craves naturally.
 And, they even ate vegetables.
 Most of the animals dogs ate were plant-eaters.
 So, when they ate their prey, they also consumed partially-digested plant materials.

 These meat types are all nutrient-dense meats that will provide your dog the best source of nutrition.
+As long as your dog isn’t allergic, these are all appropriate for dogs in general.

 Of course, you’ll want lean meats because the fat contains an overly abundant amount of Omega-6 fatty acids for dogs with cancer- unless you’re feeding your dog pasture-raised meat.
 Pasture-raised meats don’t have as many Omega-6 fatty acids as meat bought from the store.